-The Committee is chaired by the Representative Director and President and consists mainly of Executive Directors.
+The Committee is chaired by the Representative Director and CEO and consists of Executive Directors.
 The Committee meets periodically and determines policies for preventing risks in business operations from arising and for countermeasures for losses caused by risks that have arisen.